RobinKoetsier/robinkoetsier.github.i/_posts/2021-03-03-expected-points.md

 <div style="text-align:center"><img src="/assets/img/first_post/shotmap.jpg" /></div>

 Besides the two goals, Groningen has a lot of medium sized chances.
 Twente has three good chances, but not much else.
+For getting the chance to win and so the expected points, we will simulate those chances.
 <br />

-##### PART 2 SUB PART 2
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+##### THE CALCULATION

+For every shot we draw a random number between 0 and 1.
+Everytime this number is smaller than the xG of that shot, the shot becomes a goal.
+After we've done this for every shot in the match, we got a number of home- and away goals and so a result (home win/draw/away win).
+We simulate a match this way for ten thousand times.
+Each result is stored and after all the simulations we count the number of different results to determine the chance for both teams to win.
+It's simple the perentage of simulations resulting in that specific result.

+After we have those chances, we multiply the chance to win with 3 and the chance for a draw with 1 for both teams.
+Those calculations will give us a number of points that we call Expected Points.
+Doing this for a whole season will give us an Expected Rank.

 <br />